reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 Create a Reahl component
 ------------------------

+A Reahl component is a bunch of related Python source code files that are distributed together in the form of a Python egg.
+A Reahl component has a version number and can make use of other components.

-In Reahl, everything -- even your web application -- is a component (and, Reahl components are Python eggs).
+In Reahl, your web application is a component too.
 The very first thing to do in order to create a web application is thus to create a component containing your source code, including some metadata about the new component.

 To do that, create a directory (for example called `hello`) and add two files and one directory to it::